aczietlow/hugo-blog/content/post/my-first-post.md

 ---
-title: "My First Post"
+title: "New Year New Blog"
 date: 2021-01-11T08:43:33-05:00
 draft: false
 ---

-# New year, new blog

 Doing that thing again.